Blaineworld/e-nglish/README.md

 # Engle
-###### A language for programmers, non-programmers, and mathematicians alike.
+###### A programming language for the normies.
 ---
 ## Pronunciation
-Like a combination of “angle” and “end;” Engle.
-It's a little bit hard to say, so I might change it.
+It is pronounced very similarly to “angle.”

 ## Language
-For information regarding the Engle programming language, please visit the “[/doc/language](./doc/language)” folder.
+For information regarding the Engle programming language, please visit the “[/docs](./docs)” folder.